 - The account must be in “good standing” — not associated with fraudulent activity.

 - On a postpaid account, it must have been active for at least 60 days, with “no past due or unpaid balance.”

 - If it’s an AT&T prepaid device, it must be in service for at least six months.

-- If you’ve upgraded early, you must wait for the 14-day “buyer’s remorse” period (30 days for business customers) before unlocking your old phone.
+- If it’s a business device and you’ve upgraded early, you must wait for the 30-day “buyer’s remorse” period to end before unlocking your old phone.

 - If it’s a business device, then you must have your company’s permission.

 AT&T offers anyou can complete online.
 Enter your AT&T mobile number — or, if you’ve already switched, the IMEI number from your AT&T device.
 After submitting this form, you’ll have 24 hours to click the link from the confirmation email sent to you.
 AT&T will then send instructions for unlocking your device via text or email within two business days.
 AT&T no longer has a hard unlock limit per year, so unless you’re sending a hundred unlock requests a month, don’t worry about being flagged as suspicious.
 You can check to see whether your request has been successful on .
 The network also offers limited unlocks via its support line at 800-331-0500 but doesn’t officially unlock handsets over the phone.

 and codes provided by AT&T vary depending on the device.
 Apple iPhones don’t need an unlock code.
 Instead, after receiving the email approving your unlock request, just remove your AT&T SIM card and insert the SIM card for your new carrier to begin the setup process.
 Military members can unlock iPhones, including those on installment plans, but must register active-duty status when filling out AT&T’s forms.

 T-Mobile may well be the Un-carrier, but it has some very similar criteria for unlocking to other carriers.
+T-Mobile now sends you a notification when your phone is ready to be unlocked, but there are some eligibility requirements you need to be aware of.
 Here’s what you’ll need to keep in mind if you want to:

 - It must be a T-Mobile device.